jush/SimpleSpyware/README.md

 ### Build
 The ExampleA folder contains a Android Studio 3.2 project and the project can be build with gradle.

+### Some Notes

+- Cam: The gallery deletes all the photos after 100 images.
+- Location: Remember that GPS data uses a lot of battery power.
+- Micrphone: Remeber that only one application can use the micrphone at one, so you use your phone during testing.

 ### Attributions
 App Material Icons: Attribution: Google Inc. - [Licencse](https://creativecommons.org/licenses/by/4.0/deed.en)